 If are not having a query to use for PivotTable view, then create a new one.
 To know how this is to be done you can check out the post regarding: Access Query Designing.

-Step 2: Open the query in PivotTable view
+Step 2: Open up your query in the PivotTable view

 Once the query has been created, try out the following steps to open the query in PivotTable view.